 Royal Brougham Pavilion

-The day will begin on Wednesday, October 26, with our public keynote address, by Dr. Alondra Nelson, Columbia University.
+The day will begin on Wednesday, October 16, with our public keynote address, by Dr. James K. A. Smith.

-**Interested in viewing this year’s Day of Common Learning keynote address?
-Visit our YouTube site to watch the most recent speaker, as well as past speakers of Day of Common Learning **
+**Interested in viewing this year's Day of Common Learning keynote address?
+Visit our YouTube site to watch the most recent speaker, as well as past Day of Common Learning speakers.**

 In the afternoon, the Center for Scholarship and Faculty Development will host two concurrent 50 minute sessions of forums, seminars, and panel presentations, led by faculty, staff, students and community members.
 All sessions will be offered twice, from 1 p.m. to 1:50 p.m. and from 2 p.m. to 2:50 p.m.
-More information about afternoon sessions will be available in early October.
+Information about breakout sessions will be available October 1st.

 What’s on your mind?
-Any questions you would like to ask Dr. Nelson?
-Join us for an informal time with Dr. Nelson as she closes our Day of Common Learning.
+Any questions you would like to ask Dr. Smith?
+Join us for an informal time with Dr. Smith as he closes our Day of Common Learning.

 #SPUDCL – you can start using social media now to comment on what you are hearing and responding to throughout the day!